-As beauty therapists or estheticians, we give a lot of ourselves away in performing treatments, listening to clients and making general chit chat.
+As beauty therapists or estheticians, we give a lot of ourselves away in performing treatments, listening and making general conversation.

-This is constant, and in a typical day and can last more than eight hours spent with many, many clients.
-It can become so taxing as we give 110% of ourselves away to each and every client.
+It’s constant, and in a typical day it can last more than eight hours with many clients.
+It can become so taxing.

-By the end of the week if we are not careful our mind and personality can be so drained from it all that we don’t have anything left to give to our family or friends.
+By the end of the week if we’re not careful our mind and can be so drained that we don’t have anything left to give to our family or friends.

-How can I still shine above all the extrovert therapists or estheticians out there?
+How can I still shine above extrovert therapists?

-Can I survive the week without getting extremely fatigued from all the human interaction?
+Can I survive without getting fatigued from all the human interaction?

 Will I still be popular with clients?

-Don’t fret if this is you or your thoughts.
-Here we are going to talk about how having an introvert personality is perfect for you and all your beauty clients.
+Don’t fret if this is you.
+We are going to talk about how having an introvert personality is perfect for you and all your beauty clients.

-Emotional burnout is real and for us can be just as hard as the physical nature of the job.
-You definitely do not want to start to avoiding social engagements on your days off simply because you are too mentally exhausted to face even just one more person.
-You have to have time for your peers outside of work, and you cannot let yourself or your loved ones miss out.
+Emotional burnout is real and can be just as hard as the physical nature of the job.
+You do not want to start to avoiding social engagements on your days off simply because you are too mentally exhausted to face one more person.
+You have to have time for your peers and life outside of work.

-I was once given a piece of advice when I worked in a spa and that was to shake my hands vigorously after every client, especially if I had been working on a client with deep physical or emotional needs.
-The theory behind this was to shake out some of the negative energy you had channeled into yourself from the client.
+I was given a piece of advice when I worked in a spa and this was to shake my hands vigorously after every client, especially if I had been working on a client with deep physical or emotional needs.
+The theory behind this was to shake out negative energy channeled from the client.

-I wasn’t sure whether I believed it or not at the time, but I sometimes caught myself doing it just to see, and I think it helped, even just knowing I was practicing a small form of self-care .
+I wasn’t sure whether I believed it at the time, but I sometimes caught myself trying, just to see.
+I think it helped, even knowing I was practicing a small form of self-care .

-So how should you balance the chaos and turbulence that comes with a typical spa or salon day, to enable you to still have your own energy, and basically a life, after you are depleted ?
+How can we balance the chaos and turbulence that comes with a typical salon day, enabling us to still have energy before depletion?

 For a start, you’re in the right place.